gxjansen/spryker-for-developers/README.md

 ---------

+# Next steps
-# Did the above peek your interest?
-Here's where to go next
+Did the above peak your interest?
+Here are your next steps:
 * Follow our **free** developer e-learning courses of sign up for the Developer Instructor-led Courses and get certified: [academy.spryker.com](https://academy.spryker.com);
 * Use our [Quick Installation Guides](https://docs.spryker.com/docs/scos/dev/setup/quick-installation-guides/quick-installation-guides.html) to get famliar with the product;
 * Join our Slack: [sprykercommunity.slack.com](https://sprykercommunity.slack.com/join/shared_invite/zt-gdakzwk3-~B_gJXbUxMdzkBwTQVjNgg#/);